Zacbaron/Docs/pages/mydoc/mydoc_member_SEreturns.md

 The SE Returns page displays a comprehensive list of all the SE returns associated to the member.
 MEMBER CRM displays returns in their different states, allowing a back office operator to intuitively view what returns are open, being edited, or have been finalised and paid out.

-{% include image.html file="backoffice/membersreturnslist.png" alt="Member Returns List" caption="Member Returns List" %}
+{% include image.html file="backoffice/membersereturnslist.png" alt="Member SE Returns List" caption="Member SE Returns List" %}

 {% include image.html file="backoffice/memberreturnview.png" alt="Member Rerturn View" caption="Member Return View" %}